Sage

 Overview

-Sage (commonly Salvia officinalis) is a perennial, evergreen subshrub native to the Mediterranean region, recognized by its soft, silvery-green leaves and warm, slightly peppery aroma.
-It is one of the most widely cultivated culinary herbs in the world and carries a cultural history that extends far beyond the kitchen — spanning ceremonial, medicinal-historical, and symbolic traditions across European, Middle Eastern, and indigenous American cultures.
+Sage (most commonly Salvia officinalis) is a perennial, evergreen subshrub native to the Mediterranean, recognized by its soft, silvery-green leaves and warm, slightly peppery aroma.
+It is one of the most widely cultivated culinary herbs in the world, and its cultural history reaches far beyond the kitchen — spanning ceremonial, medicinal-historical, and symbolic traditions across European, Middle Eastern, and other cultures.
+Its Latin name, Salvia, derives from a root meaning to heal or to save, a sign of the esteem in which older herbal writers held it.

 What it is